-Fancy dress?
-WHAT!?
-Apparently this is an American tradition but I’d suggest definitely not.
+Should I go in fancy dress?
+Apparently, this is an American tradition but I’d suggest definitely not.
 Unless you want to stand out?!

 Seating in the arena

-Seating is divided into foreigners and Thais.
-Foreigners get a third of the arena with ringside access, Thais get two-thirds of the arena with some of it fenced off in the back stands.
+Seating is divided between foreigners and Thais.
+Foreigners get a third of the arena with ringside access, and Thais get two-thirds of the arena with some of it fenced off in the back stands.